ePages-de/epages-docs/soap/data-types.md

 # TError

+ePages-specific data type.
-The TError data type specify message and code responded by occuring an error.
+The TError data type specifies a message and code and responds with an error.

-## Examples
+## Example

 {% highlight xml %}
 <Error type="TError">